Seth Jones Game Preview: Blackhawks vs. Golden Knights

 Jones Season Stats Insights

-- In 5 games this season, Jones has a plus-minus of +5, while averaging 25:10 on the ice per game.

-- Through five games this season, Jones has yet to score a goal.
+- Jones has yet to score a goal through seven games this year.

-- Despite recording points in three of five games this season, Jones has yet to post a multi-point contest.
+- Jones has a point in three games this season through seven games played, but none of those games resulted in a multi-point effort.

-- Jones has an assist in three of five games this season, but has not recorded two or more in a game so far.
+- Jones has an assist in three of seven games this season, but has not recorded two or more in a game so far.

-- The implied probability that Jones hits the over on his points prop total is 48.8%, based on the odds.
+- Jones has an implied probability of 45.5% to exceed his point total based on the odds.

-- Given his moneyline odds, Jones has an implied probability of 41.7% of going over his assist prop bet.
+- The implied probability of Jones going over his assist prop bet, based on the odds, is 38.5%.

 Sign up for Underdog fantasy today.